What is a Paralegal?

 Please send me information on Legal Secretary and Paralegal training.

-BCPA is an association for Paralegals which is different from legal secretaries or legal administrative assistants.
+BCPA is an association of Paralegals, which is different from Legal Administrative Assistants a.k.a.
+Legal Assistants.
 We do not forward brochures on educational programs, however you will find that much of this is available online.

 I am thinking of moving to Alberta and was wondering if my skills are transferable there?
 (I know that the law is different, but just wondering what information you have in this regard.)